If you are traveling from Hawaii or Guam to Japan, visit Japan’s Animal Quarantine Service Website for more information.

 Dogs and cats are required to undergo a wait of at least 180 days between the date the sample is collected for the rabies titer test and the date the animal arrives in Japan.
 If 180 days have not passed before the animal’s arrival in Japan, the animal will be quarantined in an AQS facility to make up the number of days remaining in the 180-day wait period.
 Antibody levels are measured in order to confirm whether or not the animal has developed immunity to rabies.
 The reason for the wait is to make sure that the animal has not contracted rabies prior to developing immunity to it as a result of immunization, 180 days corresponds to the incubation period for the disease.

-Dogs and cats must be inspected by a veterinarian and confirmed free of clinical signs of infectious disease including rabies and leptospirosis (for dogs) prior to departure.
+Dogs and cats must be inspected by a USDA Accredited Veterinarian and confirmed free of clinical signs of infectious disease including rabies and leptospirosis (for dogs) prior to departure.
 The traveler needs an Exporter’s Declaration and an Export Health Certificate.

 Health Certificate Options: